 - Used to promote independent learning in order to support, extend and consolidate progress.

 - Used to develop skills and attitudes students need for successful lifelong learning e.g. enquiry, independent research, creativity & critical skills.

 - Used to develop organisational skills and personal study skills.

 - Used to help teachers identify the strengths and weaknesses of individual students.

 - Differentiated and appropriate to the learning needs and style of the student.

 - Set in the context of a scheme of work.

-- Available on the WIN/ google classroom.
+- Available on Google classroom.

 - Part of the process that helps students to work to deadlines.

 - Part of the process that invites parental involvement in student learning.